-Although the Developer Workshop has documented the variable application.lastresult\$.triggeredgrammar.linenumber for a <choice> within a <menu> as the line number of the menu itself, the legacy interpreter actually used the line number of the choice.
+Although the Developer Workshop documentation states that the variable application.lastresult\$.triggeredgrammar.linenumber for a <choice> within a <menu> uses the line number of the menu itself, the legacy interpreter actually uses the line number of the choice.
 This has been corrected in the NextGen Interpreter.